hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * ALERT: Need to check what happens with valid http requests instead of invalid http requests.

 * A Fuzzer which allows a predefined string from a list of predefined strings to be randomly changed wrt some random positions in the string

+* New Ops

+  * call label (call a func)

+  * ret (return from func)

+  * chkjmp arg1 arg2 Label4LessThan Label4Equal Label4GreaterThan

+    * __NEXT__ a implicit label identifying the next instuction/op in the program

+    * prefix $ to arg1 or arg2 to treat it has a literal number, else treat it has a int var

+    * MAYBE a explicit jmp label (unconditional jump)

+  * buf8randomize bufid randcount buf_startoffset buf_endoffset rand_startval rand_endval